Meet NJ's First Babies Born In 2022

 Oh, baby, they're here!
 New Jersey welcomed in its first babies born in 2022.

-At 12:07 a.m., Gabriel David Springsteen-DeCurtis was born at Hackensack University Medical Center, at 6 pounds and 5 ounces.
+At 12:07 a.m., Gabriel David DeCurtis was born at Hackensack University Medical Center, at 6 pounds and 5 ounces.
 His parents are Thomas Springsteen and Katlynn DeCurtis, of Belleville.

 At 12:58 a.m., baby Caden Nguyen Tran was born at Jefferson Washington Township Hospital to Linda Nguyen, a surgical nurse at the hospital, and her husband, Vankiet Tran, of Pennsauken.
 The couple also has a three-year-old daughter, Sofia, at home.